lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

-The authentication webpage is displayed from within the BrowserID dialog after silent provisioning fails, and is intended to allow the user to provide authentication credentials to the primary as part of authenticating to a site.
+The authentication webpage is displayed from within the BrowserID dialog after silent provisioning fails, and is intended to allow the user to provide authentication credentials to the primary as part of authenticating to a website.

 The authentication page should be designed to work well on mobile devices and desktops.
 For the latter, the IdP may assume a resolution of 700 pixels by